theocrithary/Pivotal_PKS_Demo/README.md

 http://localhost:8001/ui

-use config file located at ~/.kube/config (hint: Mac users CMD + Shift + . displays hidden files in finder)
+Use config file located at ~/.kube/config (hint: Mac users CMD + Shift + . displays hidden files in finder)

 ## Part 2: How to deploy a Docker container using Pivotal Container Services (PKS)